Introduction

 But with observation, a small distance begins to appear.

-Not separation from life — but space within, the space between mind and the observer.
+Not separation from life, but a subtle distance within.
+The space between the mind and the observer begins to expand.

 One begins to notice: